Business

 Australian Capital Territory (ACT)

-In the Australian Capital Territory, no registration provisions apply to a golf cart being driven directly across a road or road-related area that intersects with or crosses a golf course if the vehicle is being used in the course of, or as an incident to, a game of golf or to watch a game of golf, is travelling to or from the golf course to be used for or in relation to the rolling or maintenance or surface improvement of part of the golf course, or is travelling to or from a car park or storage building that is separated from the golf course by the road or road-related area.
-Driving golf carts on the open road in the Australian Capital Territory is illegal.
+In the ACT, no registration provisions apply to a golf cart driven directly across a road or road-related area that intersects with a golf course, provided the vehicle is being used in the course of a game of golf or to watch one, is travelling to or from the golf course for rolling or maintenance of part of the course, or is travelling to or from a car park or storage building separated from the golf course by the road.
+Driving golf carts on the open road in the ACT is illegal.

-NSW Yes (conditional) Yes — TfNSW CRVS Not specified Class C car licence Road-related areas only; crossing between two areas
+NSW Yes (conditional) Yes — TfNSW CRVS Not specified by regulation Class C car licence Road-related areas only; crossing between two areas

-VIC No (within 2km rule) Not required if within 2km Not specified Recommended (WHS) Up to 2km on highway in one direction
+VIC No (within 2km rule) Not required if within 2km Not specified by regulation Recommended (WHS) Up to 2km on highway in one direction

 QLD Yes (conditional) Yes — TMR scheme 16 years Provisional or full Road crossing only; not open road travel

-WA Yes (conditional) Yes — Dept of Transport Not specified Valid driver's licence Road crossing only
+WA Yes (conditional) Yes — Dept of Transport Not specified by regulation Valid driver's licence Road crossing only

 SA Yes (conditional) Yes — restricted misc.
 16 years Valid driver's licence Daylight, approved routes only

-TAS Yes (Class E) Yes — conditional exceptions Not specified Provisional or full Golf course thoroughfares only; daylight only
+TAS Yes (Class E) Yes — conditional exceptions Not specified by regulation Provisional or full Golf course thoroughfares only; daylight only

-NT No (within golf course) Not required on-course Not specified Valid driver's licence Golf course/carpark/footpath only
+NT No (within golf course) Not required on-course Not specified by regulation Valid driver's licence Golf course/carpark/footpath only

-ACT No (direct crossing only) N/A Not specified Recommended (WHS) Direct road crossing only; no open road
+ACT No (direct crossing only) N/A Not specified by regulation Recommended (WHS) Direct road crossing only; no open road

-Understanding the regulations is only the first step.
+Understanding the regulations is the first step.
 Fleet managers must translate these rules into documented operating policies.
-The following framework applies across all jurisdictions:
+InGolf & Utility recommends addressing each of the following as part of any fleet review:

 1. Classify every vehicle by jurisdiction.
-For multi-state operators (e.g., resort groups with properties in QLD and NSW), each fleet must be assessed separately against the relevant state rules.
+For multi-state operators — resort groups with properties in QLD and NSW, for example — each fleet must be assessed separately against the relevant state rules.
+There is no single national standard.

-2. Register conditionally where required — and carry the certificate.
-The Certificate of Approved Operations you receive for conditional registration outlines the conditions you must follow when you drive the vehicle on a road or road-related area.
+2. Register conditionally where required, and carry the certificate.
+The Certificate of Approved Operations issued with conditional registration outlines the conditions that apply when driving on a road or road-related area.
 Every conditionally registered cart must carry this document.

 5. Document WHS risk assessments.
-By law, you must protect people's physical and psychological health and safety from hazards and risks in your workplace.
-That includes your workers and other people, such as customers or visitors.
+By law, operators must protect the physical and psychological health and safety of workers and other people — including customers and visitors — from hazards in the workplace.
 Golf cart fleet risk assessments should address speed, terrain, passenger loading, driver competency, and maintenance intervals.

-6. Implement GPS-based geo-fencing to enforce geographic limits.
-Technology is increasingly the most reliable way to enforce two-kilometre limits (VIC), approved-route restrictions (SA), and on-course-only rules (NT, ACT).
-(See our guide on Best Golf Cart Fleet Management Software and Telematics Platforms for Australian Operators for platform options.)
+6. Use GPS geo-fencing to enforce geographic limits.
+Technology is the most reliable way to enforce two-kilometre limits (VIC), approved-route restrictions (SA), and on-course-only rules (NT, ACT).
+See our guide on Best Golf Cart Fleet Management Software and Telematics Platforms for Australian Operators for platform options.

-• Victoria is the only mainland state that classifies golf carts as non-motor vehicles — but only within a strict two-kilometre highway limit in one direction, and only when used for their manufactured purpose.
-Exceeding this limit triggers full motor vehicle classification.
+Victoria is the only mainland state that classifies golf carts as non-motor vehicles, but only within a strict two-kilometre highway limit in one direction and only when used for their manufactured purpose.
+Exceed this limit and full motor vehicle classification applies.

-• Queensland and South Australia set a hard minimum driver age of 16 years — a legal requirement, not an optional club policy.
-Fleet managers must document and enforce this rule.
+Queensland and South Australia set a hard minimum driver age of 16 years — a legal requirement, not an optional club policy.
+Fleet managers must document and enforce this.

-• WHS duty-of-care obligations apply in every jurisdiction, regardless of whether a cart is registered.
-The PCBU (golf club, resort, or facility operator) carries primary liability for worker and visitor safety, and individual officers can face personal prosecution for failure to exercise due diligence.
+WHS duty-of-care obligations apply in every jurisdiction, regardless of whether a cart is registered.
+The PCBU — golf club, resort, or facility operator — carries primary liability for worker and visitor safety.
+Individual officers face personal prosecution for failure to exercise due diligence.

 Conclusion

-Australia's golf cart regulatory landscape rewards operators who do the jurisdictional homework — and penalises those who don't.
-The gap between a compliant fleet and a non-compliant one is often as simple as a missing Certificate of Approved Operations in the glove box, an underage driver on a Queensland fairway, or a Victoria fleet operating three kilometres from the clubhouse.
-Each of these scenarios creates insurance voids, WHS liability, and regulatory exposure.
+Australia's golf cart regulatory picture rewards operators who do the jurisdictional homework and penalises those who don't.
+The gap between a compliant fleet and a non-compliant one is often as narrow as a missing Certificate of Approved Operations in the glove box, an underage driver on a Queensland fairway, or a Victorian fleet operating three kilometres from the clubhouse.
+Each scenario creates insurance voids, WHS liability, and regulatory exposure.

-Compliance is not a constraint on good fleet management — it is a foundation of it.
+Compliance is not a constraint on good fleet management.
+It is a foundation of it.
+Talk to InGolf & Utility today about fleet solutions built to meet Australia-wide compliance requirements.

 References